abpframework/abp/docs/en/framework/fundamentals/validation.md

 * `ValidationErrors` property of the `AbpValidationException` contains the validation error list.
 * Log level of the `AbpValidationException` is set to `Warning`.
 It logs all the validation errors to the [logging system](../fundamentals/logging.md).
-* `AbpValidationException` is automatically caught by the ABP framework and converted to a usable error into with HTTP 400 status code.
+* `AbpValidationException` is automatically caught by the ABP and converted to a usable error into with HTTP 400 status code.
 See the [exception handling](./exception-handling.md) document for more.

 ## Advanced Topics